antor44/Acquisition4microcontrollers/README.md

 ### Data Collection and Preprocessing
 * **Sensor Data Acquisition:** Connect the necessary sensors to your Arduino Nano 33 BLE Sense.
 Utilize the Arduino IDE to collect data from these sensors.
 * **Data Formatting:** Format the collected data into a suitable format for Edge Impulse.
-Ensure consistent timestamps for accurate analysis.
 * **Dataset Upload:** Create a new project in Edge Impulse and upload the formatted sensor data.

 ### Model Training and Selection